ON THIS PAGE

 However, we need to read these verses in context... that is, under what circumstances Isaiah said what he did.
 And to understand that we need to step back one chapter.

 In a nutshell, the Lord roundly condemned them for their outward obedience to the Law without any inward righteousness whatsoever.
-For example, He did not choose a fast which consisted of bowing their heads and "spreading out sackcloth and ashes as a bed" (58:5), all of which were merely outward show.
+For example, He did not choose a fast which consisted of bowing their heads and "spreading out sackcloth and ashes as a bed" (58:5), all of which was nothing but outward show.

 Much to the contrary, the fast the Lord had in mind was that they divided their bread with the hungry, covered the naked, and brought the homeless into their homes, none of which was, quite obviously, done.
 Then, and then only, as the Lord said, they would call and He would answer, and His glory would be their rear guard.
 He would guide them and satisfy their desires.
 (58:6-12).